-The undersigned stockholder(s) of DIGITAL TURBINE, INC., a Delaware corporation (the "Company"), hereby acknowledges receipt of the Notice of Annual Meeting of Stockholders and Proxy Statement, each dated July 29, 2021, and hereby appoints each of William G. Stone III and Barrett Garrison, or either of them, as proxy and attorney-in-fact with full power of substitution and revocation, on behalf and in the name of the undersigned, to represent the undersigned at the Annual Meeting of Stockholders of the Company to be held on Tuesday, September 14, 2021 at 10:00 a.m., local time, at the Company's headquarters located at 110 San Antonio Street, Suite 160, Austin, TX 78701, and at any adjournment or adjournments thereof, and to vote all shares of capital stock that the undersigned would be entitled to vote if then and there personally present, on the matters set forth on the reverse side.
+The undersigned stockholder(s) of DIGITAL TURBINE, INC., a Delaware corporation (the "Company"), hereby acknowledge(s) receipt of the Notice of Annual Meeting of Stockholders and Proxy Statement, each dated July 15, 2022 and hereby appoint(s) each of William G. Stone III and Barrett Garrison, or either of them, as proxy and attorney-in-fact with full power of substitution and revocation, on behalf and in the name of the undersigned, to represent the undersigned at the Annual Meeting of Stockholders of the Company to be held on Tuesday, August 30, 2022 at 10:00 a.m., local time, at the Company's headquarters located at 110 San Antonio Street, Suite 160, Austin, TX 78701, and at any adjournment or postponement thereof, and to vote all shares of capital stock that the undersigned would be entitled to vote if then and there personally present, on the matters set forth on the reserve side.